textpattern/textpattern-curated-plugins-list/README.md

 ### Optional (but recommended) entries

+* `require`:\
+  If this plugin requires another plugin to be installed in order to work, state the plugin and version requirements.
 * `repositories`:\
   One or more code repositories where the the project is maintained.
 For each entry, a `repoType` and `repoUrl` must be provided.
 For `repoType` expected values are either `homepage` (i.e. page on an author's website specifically about the plugin), `github`, `bitbucket` or `gitlab`.
 * `datePublished`:\